WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Experiments and Results

 \subsection{Data Analysis}

 The \datasetname dataset is split into a train set with 4,500 hints (900 questions) and a test set with 500 hints (100 questions).
-Table~\ref{tbl:statistics} provides the statistics of both train and test sets, while Figure~\ref{fig:dataset_statistics} in Appendix~\ref{apx:appendix} shows their distributions according to the question types, indicating that the distributions are well-matched.
+Table~\ref{tbl:statistics} provides the statistics of the train and test sets, while Figure~\ref{fig:dataset_statistics} shows their distributions according to the question types, indicating that the distributions are well matched.

 We next analyze the difficulty levels of questions in \datasetname.
 To evaluate the difficulty, we utilize the Reference-based Question Complexity method~\cite{Gabburo2024}.
 This method computes the difficulty of a question by assessing how many of its retrieved passages contain the correct answer and by measuring the relevance between the retrieved passages and the question.
 It then calculates the difficulty score for the question based on such computed features.
-In particular, we use the DPR method~\cite{karpukhin-etal-2020-dense} as the retrieval technique, employing an English Wikipedia dump preprocessed by \citet{karpukhin-etal-2020-dense} as the evidence source, and consider the top 30 most relevant passages as the retrieved passages.
-Figure~\ref{fig:difficulty} in Appendix~\ref{apx:appendix} illustrates the computed question difficulty of \datasetname for train and test subsets\footnote{We classify questions with difficulty scores below 0.33 as easy, those above 0.66 as hard and the rest as medium.}.
+We use the DPR method~\cite{karpukhin-etal-2020-dense} as the retrieval technique, employing the English Wikipedia dump preprocessed by~\citet{karpukhin-etal-2020-dense} as the evidence source, and consider the top 30 most relevant passages as the retrieved passages.
+Figure~\ref{fig:difficulty} illustrates the computed question difficulty of \datasetname for the train and test subsets\footnote{We classify questions with difficulty scores below 0.33 as easy, those above 0.66 as hard and the rest as medium.}.
 The figure indicates that medium-hard questions are the most common as well as the train and test subsets have quite similar distributions in terms of question difficulty.
-Also, Table~\ref{tbl:dataset_distribution} in Appendix~\ref{apx:appendix} highlights the difficulty levels of questions generated or extracted from various sources.
+Also, Table~\ref{tbl:dataset_distribution} highlights the difficulty levels of questions generated or extracted from various sources.